gorbash1370/whisper-wrapper/issues.md

 ## Large
 - [x] Split up pre_processing() into sub-functions
-- [ ] Time estimator function.
-Would have to be able to read audio file length
+- [x] Time estimator function.
+Used ffprobe and subprocess to read file length
-  - [ ]  create a read of each file length using pydub, and use that to give an estimated processing time relative to the model chosen.
+  - [x]  create a read of each file length using ~~pydub~~, and use that to give an estimated processing time relative to the model chosen for each file
-  - [ ]  Count the files in the batch, print to screen.
-Incorporate with Time Estimator Function.
-  - [ ]  if manage to batch files, can then use the processing time to give batch cumulative processing time
+  - [x]  Add the processing time to give batch cumulative processing time
-- [ ] Accomodate all matching audio files within directory rather than having to specify
+- [ ] Add in an option to skip adding the header
+- [ ] Add in an option to insert newlines but not line-numbers
+- [ ] Add in an option to skip adding the word count
 - [ ] Make a test file
 - [ ] Sanitise inputs for path_to_audio and path_for_transcripts, i.e. catch invalid names
 - [ ] Function to move processed files to a 'processed' directory